 What a way to cherish the blessings of nature.
 And nothing’s wrong with snapping a photo of things, but your attention to what matters is put into something subjective in time.

 But back to my first BMW…

 The aftermarket headrest decals look great, don’t you agree?
-Cheaply done, but this interior view is quite the aggressive look when all four windows are 3/4 rolled down, or up, depending on your outlook on life.
+Cheaply done, but this interior view is quite the aggressive look when all four windows are 3/4 rolled down, or up, depending on your outlook of life.
 See the curtains behind the headrests?
-I kept them up to distort views into the front of my car for drivers behind me would be confused.
+I kept them up to distort views into the front of my car, and drivers behind me would be confused.
 It gave my interior a dark and subtle luxury feel.
 Some people appreciated it, as if I was their chauffeur.
 I’m sure BMW didn’t intend to have that option as its sole purpose, but more as a function to my ego…

-While dreaming of an upgrade to either a 550i or X5 with staggered Michelin tires, a girl once told me, “at least you aren’t breaking your neck for other woman around me...”
+While dreaming of an upgrade to either a 550i or X5 with staggered Michelin tires, a girl once told me, “at least you aren’t breaking your neck for other women around me...”
 And then I said, “Hell, wait until we get to an airport…”